dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-02-19-the-egg-of-the-phoenix.md

 Again: there are no easy solutions.
 I can\'t recommend one single article, one book, or one 5-step guide that is one-size-fits-all.
-You have to care enough to figure out what works for you, what works for your friends, your family, your loved ones, your community, and so on.
+You have to care enough to figure out what works for you, what works for your friends, your [family][dear-family], your loved ones, your community, and so on.

 That being said, I refer to the following resources often:

 * [bitcoin-intro.com](https://bitcoin-intro.com/)
 * [bitcoiner.guide](https://bitcoiner.guide/)
 * [bitcoin-resources.com](https://bitcoin-resources.com/)[^br]

-[^br]: Disclosure: [bitcoin-resources.com](https://bitcoin-resources.com) is mostly curated by myself.

 If you just got
 de-banked, [bankaccountfrozen.com](https://bankaccountfrozen.com/) might